RosterElf Logo

 Purpose & scope

-Why the policy exists and who it applies to.
+Why the policy exists and which employees it applies to.

 Policy statement

-The organisation's approach to managing availability.
+The organisation's approach to balancing coverage with work-life balance.

 Submitting availability

-How and when to submit availability preferences.
+How and by when to submit availability preferences.

 Unavailability requests